leswright1977/PySpectrometer2/README.md

 In /src you will find:

 * PySpectrometer2.py  (The main program.
-See USB camera usage at the end of the Readme).
+See USB camera usage at the end of the Readme)
-* specFunctions.py    (A library of functions including: Wavelength to RGB, SavGol filter from Scipy, Peak detect from peakutils, readcal and writecal.
+* specFunctions.py    (A library of functions including: Wavelength to RGB, SavGol filter from Scipy, Peak detect from peakutils, readcal and writecal)

 ## Dependencies